 Myth: That it’s easy to see specialists.

-Unlike general practitioners, specialists are allowed to set their own rates beyond the standard rate and only a portion of whatever the government deems a reasonable charge is reimbursed.
-So if the regular cost to see a dermatologist is 45 euros but yours charges 70 euros because he’s in demand and can legally charge more, you’re only reimbursed a portion of that baseline charge of 45, not the entire 70.
+Also, unlike general practitioners, specialists are allowed to set their own rates beyond the standard rate and only a portion of whatever the government deems a reasonable charge is reimbursed (non-conventionné).
+So if the regular cost to see a dermatologist is 45 euros but yours charges 70 euros because he’s in demand and can legally charge more, you’re only reimbursed a portion of that baseline charge of the official 45, not the entire 70.

 The next time you hear someone talking about French healthcare, perk your ears up and see if they know fact from fiction!
 What are French healthcare system pros and cons for you?